Ellen McElduff

-Ellen McElduff (born March 7, 1964) is an American film, television, and stage actress, best known for roles in JFK, Oz, Homicide: Life on the Street, and many acclaimed stage productions.
+Ellen McElduff (born March 7, 1964) is a Canadian film, television, and stage actress, best known for roles in JFK, Oz, Homicide: Life on the Street, and many acclaimed stage productions.

 Career

 Stage roles

 She is an accomplished stage actress.
 The New York Times has praised her performances on many occasions.
 They called her performance in JoAnne Akalaitis's anthology of six sketches titled Help Wanted "horrifyingly funny".
 They also said she was "especially good" in Akalaitis's Dead End Kids and "enticing" in Dressed Like an Egg.

 She has appeared in several other stage productions including Samuel Beckett's Cascando, Cold Harbor (a play about Ulysses S. Grant), and Mark Rappaport's Chain Letters and Imposters, and more.
 She received an Obie Award citation for her work in Southern Exposure.

 She also featured in Him, a 1995 play written by actor Christopher Walken, who also took the lead role.
 She played several of the female roles, with Michael Feingold of The Village Voice saying she was "the only cast member who actually seemed to become everyone she represented".
 It debuted in the New York Shakespeare Festival and revolved around the afterlife of Elvis Presley.